Color is an essential part of how we experience the world. But do colors really matter for conversion optimization?

 Case study 4

 So far we’ve seen total dominance by the red button.
 So let’s change things up.
 This time lets see how it does against a blue button courtesy of Monetate.
 In their tests, surprisingly, the blue button won by producing a 9% lift.
-It might have been an anomaly, something must have been wrong with that test…
+It might have been an anomaly, or something must have been wrong with that test…

 Anyhow, the final results are that red button wins 3:1.
 It’s safe to say that, based on various A/B testing, the best color for call-to-action buttons is RED!
 Yay, victory…